ClickHouse/NoiSQL/README.md

 ### Basic waves

-We define oscillators as functions of time, with period adjusted to be one second.
+We define oscillators as functions of time, with the period adjusted to be one second.
 You can modify the frequency simply by multiplying the time argument.
 For example, `sine_wave(time * 400)` - a sine wave of 400 Hz frequency.

-The sine wave gives the most clean and boring sound.
+The sine wave gives the cleanest and most boring sound.
 ```
 , time -> sin(time * 2 * pi()) AS sine_wave
 ```

-The [square wave](https://en.wikipedia.org/wiki/Square_wave) gives a very harsh sound, it can be imagined as a maximally-distorted sine wave.
+The [square wave](https://en.wikipedia.org/wiki/Square_wave) gives a very harsh sound; it can be imagined as a maximally-distorted sine wave.
 ```
 , time -> time::UInt64 % 2 * 2 - 1 AS square_wave
 ```